 What Genetic Conditions Cause Epilepsy?

-About 15-20% of epilepsies have a genetic component.
+Some epilepsies have a genetic component.
 Some are well-defined syndromes like Juvenile Myoclonic Epilepsy (JME) or Dravet Syndrome.
 Others involve complex interactions between multiple genes.
 Read more in our genetic epilepsy guide.

 Can Head Trauma Cause Epilepsy?